Louise Fern Rose (Nutter) Jeske

 She is survived by her husband Orville of Glenwood City, WI; Arthur “Butch” Jeske (Forest Lake, MN); Jeffrey Jeske (Post Falls, I D); Randy (Barb) Jeske (Turtle Lake, WI); Cindy (Colt) Stevens (Wirtz, VA); Charlie (Enita) Jeske (North Branch, MN); and Laurie (Dave) Nelson (Glenwood City, WI); 22 grandchildren and 33 great-grandchildren.

-Funeral services will be held 2:00 p.m., Saturday, April 29, 2023 at Holy Cross Lutheran Church with Reverend Jonathan Zielske officiating.
-Burial will be in the Glenwood City Cemetary in Glenwood City, WI.
-Friends may call on Friday, April 28, 2023 from 4 to 8 p.m. at the Anderson Funeral Home in Glenwood City, WI, and one hour prior to services Saturday at the church.
+Funeral services were held 2:00 p.m., Saturday, April 29, 2023 at Holy Cross Lutheran Church with Reverend Jonathan Zielske officiating.
+Burial was at the Glenwood City Cemetary in Glenwood City, WI.
+Friends were able to call on Friday, April 28, 2023 from 4 to 8 p.m. at the Anderson Funeral Home in Glenwood City, WI, and one hour prior to services Saturday at the church.

 Anderson Funeral Home, Glenwood City is assisting the family with arrangements. www.andersonfuneralhomegcwi.com